SDS-AAU/M2-2018/assignments/assignment_1/README.md

 # Further process and dates

-* You will receive an upload link on peergrade.io by Monday (XX.10.2018) morning with concrete instructions.
+* You will receive an upload link on peergrade.io by 10.10.2018 morning with concrete instructions.
-* The notebook upload is also due Monday (XX.10.2018), 11:55pm.
+* The notebook upload is also due 10.10.2018, 11:55pm.
 Delays are not accepted.
-* On latest Wednesday (XX.10.2018), you will recieve an invitation to peergrade your fellows exams on peergrade.io.
+* On latest 11.10.2018, you will recieve an invitation to peergrade your fellows exams on peergrade.io.
 You will be asked for the evaluation of 3 peer-assignments is part of the assignment and mandatory.
-* The peergrade evaluation is due Friday (XX.10.2018), 11:55pm.
+* The peergrade evaluation is due 22.10.2018, 11:55pm.
 Delays are not accepted.

 # Evaluation